Marshall Faulk: St. Louis Rams (1999–2006)

 Faulk's injuries and age would soon catch up to him; 2001 was the last of his 1,000-yard rushing seasons, and though he was still employed as the Rams' primary running back following the 2001 season, he was no longer the player he was in his prime, despite remaining a respected and effective player.

 On July 29, 2002, Faulk signed a new seven-year, $43.95 million contract with the Rams.
 Faulk was about to enter the fourth year of his 1999 contract.
-In this new contract Faulk received a $10.7 million signing bonus.
+In the new contract, Faulk received a $10.7 million signing bonus.
 In the 2002 season the Rams struggled and finished the year at 7–9.
 Faulk played in 14 games and started 10 and ended with 953 yards and 80 receptions.
 The following season, he played in and started 11 games, finishing with 818 yards and 45 receptions as the Rams rebounded with a 12–4 record.

 In 2004, Faulk split time with rookie Steven Jackson and played in 14 games and rushing for 774 yards.
 In February 2005, Faulk agreed to a restructured contract to reduce his contract cap number.
 He was scheduled to make about $7.5 million in 2005.
-In the new contract received a total of $6 million in the next two seasons and a $2 million signing bonus was included.
+With the new contract he received a total of $6 million in the next two seasons and a $2 million signing bonus was included.
 The 2005 season was Faulk's last in the NFL.
 He rushed for only 292 yards on 65 carries and caught 44 passes for 291 yards and one touchdown.
 This marked the only time in his career where he did not have a rushing touchdown.